-- a.
-The coach's position may be on or off the bench from the former substitution box line (closest to the coach's bench) to the baseline.
-A coach is not permitted to cross the midcourt line, and violators will be assessed an unsportsmanlike technical foul immediately.
+a.
+The coach's position may be on or off the bench from the substitution box line (closest to the coach's bench) to the baseline.
+A coach is not permitted to cross the midcourt line and violators will be assessed an unsportsmanlike technical foul immediately.
 All assistants and trainers must remain on the bench.
-Coaches and trainers are not permitted to go to the scorer's table, for any reason, except during a dead ball. - b.
-During timeouts, the coach's box extends from the baseline to the midcourt line and from the team bench to center court (an imaginary line from rim to rim). - c.
-A player-coach, if permitted under WNBA regulations, will have no special privileges.
-They are to conduct themselves in the same manner as any other player. - d.
+Coaches and trainers are not permitted to go to the scorer's table, for any reason, except during a dead ball.

+b.
+A player-coach, if permitted under NBA regulations, will have no special privileges.
+He is to conduct himself in the same manner as any other player.

+c.
 Any club personnel not seated on the bench must conduct themselves in a manner that would reflect favorably on the dignity of the game and the officials.
-Violations by any of the personnel indicated shall require a written report to the League Office for subsequent action. - e.
-The bench shall be occupied only by a league-approved head coach, two assistant coaches, players, and a trainer.
-During an altercation, the head and assistant coaches are permitted on the court as "peacemakers." - f.
-If a player, coach, or assistant coach is suspended from a game or games, they shall not at any time before, during, or after such game or games appear in any part of the arena or stands where their team is playing.
-A player, coach, or assistant coach who is ejected may only remain in the dressing room of their team during the remainder of the game or leave the building.
-A violation of this rule shall result in a fine.
+Violations by any of the personnel indicated shall require a written report to the League Office for subsequent action.

+d.
+The first row of a team's bench shall be occupied only by a league-approved head coach, a maximum of three assistant coaches, players, and a trainer.
+During an altercation, the head and assistant coaches are permitted on the court as "peacemakers".

+e.
+If a player, coach, or assistant coach is suspended from a game or games, he/she shall not at any time before, during, or after such game or games appear in any part of the arena or stands where his/her team is playing.
+A player, coach, or assistant coach who is ejected may only remain in the dressing room of his/her team during the remainder of the game, or leave the building.
+A violation of this rule shall call for an automatic fine of \$2,000.